WebcamStudio/webcamstudio/README.md

 ### OpenSuse:

-> **Note:** You can skip gnonlin 0.10 because WS uses only 1.x version now.
-But if you want you can install it from:
+> **Note:** You can skip `gnonlin` 0.10 configuration, because Webcam Studio uses only 1.x version now.
->
+> If you want you can install it from:
 > http://download.opensuse.org/repositories/openSUSE:/13.1/standard/x86_64/gstreamer-0_10-plugin-gnonlin-0.10.17-17.1.3.x86_64.rpm

 The following Dependences are needed (installed via Yast2):